mganss/MidiMorph/README.md

 ## Technical Notes

 Whenever a parameter changes, all steps are precalculated.
-For immediate playback from the devices, all values are saved to a coll and playback is triggered by a metro with resolution of one tick.
+For immediate playback from the device, all values are saved to a `coll` and playback is triggered by a `metro` with resolution of one tick.